-They can if they wish do four subjects (though in some cases the fourth may be Further Maths) from the lists above, and they should strongly consider doing at least two of what used to be called facilitating subjects (see p6).
+They can, if they wish, do four subjects (though in some cases the fourth may be Further Maths) from the lists above, and they should strongly consider doing at least two of what used to be called facilitating subjects.

-They should do the Extended Project if they are not doing four 'A' Levels.
+These students should do the Extended Project if they are not doing four A Levels.

 Subject Entry Criteria

-Art 4 in Art

-Art (Contemporary) 4 in Art

-Biology 7 in Biology and 6 in Maths.
-For Combined Science students,

-grade 7-7 in Science and 6 in Maths

-Business Studies 5 in English Language and Maths

-Chemistry 7 in Chemistry and 6 in Maths.
-For Combined Science students,

-grade 7-7 in Science and 6 in Maths

-Computer Science 7 in Computer Science

-Criminology Level 3 Diploma 4 in English Language

-Dance BTEC Dance experience needed

-DT 5 in a design related subject

-Drama BTEC 4 in Drama (or performing equivalent)

-Economics 5 in English and, preferably, 6 in Maths

-English Language 5 in English Language or English Literature

-English Literature 5 in English Language or English Literature

-Extended Project An average of a 6 or above

-Film Studies 4 in English Language

-Financial Studies Level 3 Diploma 4 in English Language, 4 in Maths

-French 6 in French

-Geography 5 in Geography

-German 6 in German

-History 5 in History.
-5 in English Language

-Maths 7 in Maths

-Maths (Further) 8 Maths.

-Mathematical Studies Level 3 4 in Maths

-Media Studies 5 in English Language.

-Music 5 in Music.

-Music Technology 4 in Music.

-PE 4 in Science and 4 in PE are preferable but not required.

-Photography 4 in Art.

-Physics 7 in Physics and 6 in Maths.
-For Combined Science students,

-grade 7-7 in Science and 6 in Maths.

-Politics 5 in English Language.

-Psychology 5 in at least one science and 5 in Maths and English Language.

-Religion, Philosophy and Ethics 5s in English Language, and, preferably, Religious Studies.

-Science BTEC 4 in English Language and Maths, 5s in Double Science.

-Sociology 5 in English Language.

-Spanish 6 in Spanish

-Sport BTEC 4 in English Language
+Art GCSE grade 4 in Art

+Biology GCSE grade 7 in Biology and 6 in Maths.
+7-7 for Combined Science students and 6 in Maths

+Business Studies GCSE grade 5 in English Language and Maths, GCSE Grade 5 in Business if studied

+Chemistry GCSE grade 7 in Chemistry and 6 in Maths.
+7-7 for Combined Science students and 6 in Maths

+Computer Science GCSE grade 7 in Computer Science, 6 in Maths, 6-6 in Combined Science

+Criminology Level 3 Diploma GCSE grade 4 in English

+Dance BTEC Dance experience needed and/or GCSE grade 4 in Dance

+DT GCSE grade 5 in DT

+Drama BTEC Drama experience needed and/or GCSE grade 4 in Drama

+Economics GCSE grade 5 in English and 6 in Maths, grade 6 in Business, if studied

+English Language GCSE grade 5 in English

+English Literature GCSE grade 5 in English

+Extended Project An average of grade 6 for your GCSEs

+Film Studies GCSE grade 4 in English

+Financial Studies Level 3 GCSE grade 4 in English Language and 4 in Maths

+Diploma

+French GCSE grade 6 in French

+Geography GCSE grade 6 in Geography and 5-5 in Combined Science or 5 in a single Science

+History GCSE grade 5 in History and 5 in English

+Maths GCSE grade 7 in Maths

+Maths (Further) GCSE grade 8 in Maths

+Mathematical Studies GCSE grade 4 in Maths

+Level 3

+Media Studies GCSE grade 5 in English

+Music GCSE grade 5 in Music and/or ABRSM

+Music Technology GCSE grade 4 in Music

+Physical Education GCSE grade 4 in Science and/or experience of playing competitive sport

+Photography GCSE grade 4 in Art

+Physics GCSE grade 7 in Physics and 6 in Maths.
+7-7 for Combined Science students and 6 in Maths

+Politics GCSE grade 5 in English

+Psychology GCSE grade 5 in at least one science and 5 in Maths and 5 in English

+Religion, Philosophy and Ethics GCSE grade 5 in English and 5 in Religious Studies if studied

+Science BTEC GCSE grade 4 in English and 4 in Maths, 5-5 in Combined Science

+Sociology GCSE grade 5 in English

+Spanish GCSE grade 6 in Spanish

+Sport BTEC GCSE grade 4 in English